Skip to Content

 • Long-term use of medicine.
 Some drugs change the normal gut flora and increase your chance of infection with bacteria that cause diarrhea.

-Still, it's crucial to be aware of risk factors for diarrhea and what issues may arise if it doesn't resolve.
+Most cases of diarrhea don’t cause any long-term harm and go away on their own.
+Still, it’s crucial to be aware of risk factors for diarrhea and issues that may arise if it doesn’t resolve.

 Risk factors for diarrhea include:

-• Age.
-Small children and older adults are at greater risk for diarrhea.
+• Age – Small children and older adults are at greater risk for diarrhea.

 • Having a GI disease like celiac or Crohn’s disease.